eduardodsxavier/config.nvim/README.md

 - rafamadriz/friendly-snippets

 ## Change in the future
-Only add more lsps for diferents lenguages
+Only add more lsps for diferents lenguages.
-But besides that i don't have a plan to change this config in the sort term After some time i will try to change the things that i thing that can be inproved
+But besides that i don't have a plan to change this config in the sort term.
+After some time i will try to change the things that i thing that can be inproved.